We are the von Berg family- Cynthia, Waker, and our two daughters S, and E.

-Who I am
+Who I Am

-My name is Cynthia Matthews von Berg.
-I fell in love with travel in my late teens, and have made it a priority ever since.
+I’m Cynthia, I fell in love with travel in my late teens, and have made it a priority ever since.
 Now I am a 40-something mother of two, who has visited over 40 countries.

-The rest of the crew
+The Rest of the Crew